capstone-paccar/v2v-interface/SETUP.md

 * Ethernet must be unplugged for the v2v_interface program to run correctly.
 * Following this guide will disable your Pi's integrated WiFi.

-## Setting program to Run on Startup
+## Setting Program to Run on Startup
 Assuming the program was downloaded, to set the v2v_interface program to run on boot, run the following command:
 ```bash
 sudo nano ~/.bashrc